alberto-campos/wizeline-openai/README.md

 **User Input:** Hello everyone, my name is Mr. Rodrigo Rodriguez.
 Hope your doing well.
 How do you call that?
 I want to make sure because I don't want to do a mistake.
 The bus is late, no?
 I guess is not good that the bus is always late.

 **AI Output:**
 Hello, Mr. Rodrigo Rodriguez!
 It's great that you're learning English and seeking to improve your language skills.
-Firstly, "How do you call that?" might not sound very natural.
+Firstly, "Hope your doing well" should be "I hope you are doing well."
+Also, "How do you call that?" might not sound very natural.
 A more commonly used phrasing would be "What do you call that?" or "What is that called?"
 When you said "I want to *make sure* because I don't want to *do* a mistake," The more natural way to phrase it is "I want to *be sure* because I don't want to *make* a mistake" Using 'make' and 'do' can be quite tricky in English, just like using 'ser' and 'estar' in Spanish.

 # Installation and Requirements